JenniferJones216/Donut-Maker-Game/docs/README.md

 > As a user, I want to be able to reset my game, so that my coworkers won't know how much time I wasted on clicking a button.
 - Have a way to stay on the same page, but reset the state of the game.

-## Stretch Features
-This iteration is for you to individualize your project.
-Use JavaScript to change to how your elements are displayed, add new features, document and make changes to the above rules, or make elements move across the screen.

-**STRETCH FEATURE 0: Balance The Game**
-> As a game designer, I want the game to be fun to play.
-That is, I don't want it to be too eary to earn obscene amounts of donuts.
-Additionally, I might want a challenge to overcome.
-- Tweak the costs and multipliers (can we generalize these to make them more editable?)

-**STRETCH FEATURE 1: Click Storm!**
-> As a game designer, I want to have a random element that creates starts a Click Storm, so that users will be engaged in the page.
-- On random intervals have a button pop up and when clicked it starts an event where random buttons worth 10 - 100 clicks appear on the screen and fade away after a few seconds.
-- This event should end after a minute, maybe provide a timer.

-**STRETCH FEATURE 2: Purchasable background colors/images.**
-- Be able to change the appearance of the page, at a cost.

-**STRETCH FEATURE 3 : Add sound.**
-- Put on a set of headphones and add some sound to the clicks and click count milestones.

-**STRETCH FEATURE 4 : Adapt the requirements.**
-- Document the changes to the requirements you want to do and try to bring a better balance to the game.